DanielEliezer/california_housing/README.md

 **- Personal Challenges**

 • Use the mapbox API to plot a map <br/>
+• Use the datapane API to plot the result in the medium as an interactive map (this step is not in the code) <br/>
 • Compare the result of different kind of models using log and standard scaler <br/>
 • Use the KMeans in the feature engineer process. <br/>
 • Create a custom class to feed it to the Pipeline as a Transformation Step <br/>